 Do you know that the quantity of saliva increases when we taste, smell, or even think of food?
 It decreases when we go to sleep.
 Basically, saliva is a watery substance and is a part of the Digestive System.
 Salivary Glands secrete 1 to 1.5 litres of saliva in 24 hours.
 In fact, over 98% of saliva is water.
 It keeps the mouth moist and clean, facilitates chewing, swallowing and helps in the digestion process.

 Functions of Salivary Gland

-Saliva is a mixture of water, mucus, antibacterial substance and digestive enzymes.
+Saliva is a mixture of water, mucus, antibacterial substance, and digestive enzymes.
 Therefore, saliva has many uses.
-One of the digestive enzyme alpha-amylase helps to break down the starch present in our food in to simpler one like glucose and maltose.
+One of the digestive enzyme alpha-amylase helps to break down the starch present in our food into a simpler one like glucose and maltose.
 Whenever we chew, we activate these glands to secrete an enzyme to breakdown the food.
 Saliva has lubricating properties.
-It protect the inside cavity of our mouth, teeth and throats as we begin to swallow the food bolus.
+It protects the inside cavity of our mouth, teeth, and throats as we begin to swallow the food bolus.
 It also cleanses the mouth after the meal and dissolves it into chemicals that we perceive as taste.